A student working on a construction site outside

 • Arrange a work schedule agreeable to the sponsoring employer and student.

-• Contact the student’s designated emergency contact individual should an accident, injury, or illness occur to the student during work hours.
-Following the sponsoring employer’s written policy and with approval from the student’s emergency contact, notify Thaddeus Stevens College of Technology, Vice President of Academic Affairs, or appropriate faculty member that an accident, injury, or illness has occurred to the student during work hours.
+• Contact the student’s designated emergency contact should an accident, injury, or illness occur to the student during work hours.
+Following the sponsoring employer’s written policy and with approval from the student’s emergency contact, notify Thaddeus Stevens College of Technology, Vice President of Academic Affairs, Director of Career Services, or appropriate faculty member that an accident, injury, or illness has occurred to the student during work hours.